-- managing the risks associated with the derivative between the counterparties through evaluation, measurement and control procedures; - (d) there is a written agreement between the counterparties setting out the terms of the mandatory clearable derivative between the counterparties. - (2) No later than the 30th day after a local counterparty first relies on subsection (1) in respect of a mandatory clearable derivative with a counterparty, the local counterparty must deliver electronically to the regulator or securities regulatory authority a completed Form 94-101F1 Intragroup Exemption. - No later than the 10th day after a local counterparty becomes aware that the information in a previously delivered Form 94-101F1 Intragroup Exemption is no longer accurate, the local counterparty must deliver or cause to be delivered electronically to the regulator or securities regulatory authority an amended Form 94-101F1 Intragroup Exemption. - (2) (Repealed). - (3) (Repealed).
+- (b) (Repealed) both counterparties to the mandatory clearable derivative agree to rely on this exemption; - (c) the mandatory clearable derivative is subject to a centralized risk management program reasonably designed to assist in monitoring and managing the risks associated with the derivative between the counterparties through evaluation, measurement and control procedures; - (d) there is a written agreement between the counterparties setting out the terms of the mandatory clearable derivative between the counterparties. - (2) No later than the 30th day after a local counterparty first relies on subsection (1) in respect of a mandatory clearable derivative with a counterparty, the local counterparty must deliver electronically to the regulator or securities regulatory authority a completed Form 94-101F1 Intragroup Exemption. - (3) No later than the 10th day after a local counterparty becomes aware that the information in a previously delivered Form 94-101F1 Intragroup Exemption is no longer accurate, the local counterparty must deliver or cause to be delivered electronically to the regulator or securities regulatory authority an amended Form 94-101F1 Intragroup Exemption.

+(2) (Repealed).

+(3) (Repealed).